 Associated Major Arcana Cards (through numerology): The Lovers

 2 of Pentacles (Jupiter in Capricorn).
-Healing comes through expansion in the material domain, one step at a time, keeping an organic rhythm and staying guided by opportunity.
+Healing comes through expansion in the material domain, one step at a time, keeping an organic rhythm and staying guided by opportunity rather than lack and limitations.

 3 of Pentacles (Mars in Capricorn).
 Learning to work together with others without trying to control them or criticising them will have a healing effect.